The chat box accepts normal messages, dice expressions, commands, and

 Grouped Variables

 It's annoying to have to define all your variables in every script, especially when they are values you'll want to use in many places, like your strength bonus or your base attack bonus.
-To help with this, you can define variables in 3 places outside of a macro's body:
+To help with this, you can define variables in 3 places outside of a script's body:

 Each of these locations can have any number of variables.